Mortal-Jelly/DedSec_Splash/README.md

 Or can be manually installed by unzipping this file inside ~/.local/share/plasma/look-and-feel/

-After installing, DedSec should appear in screen splashes in your system settings
+After installing, DedSec should appear under Splash Screen in your system settings